Illumina/Cyrius/README.md

                        --threads NUMBER_THREADS
 ```
 The manifest is a text file in which each line should list the absolute path to an input BAM/CRAM file.
 For CRAM input, it’s suggested to provide the path to the reference fasta file with `--reference` in the command.

+Cyrius can now be installed with `pip install cyrius` and run with `cyrius -h`, with the same parameters as listed above.

 ## Interpreting the output